mdn/content/files/en-us/web/http/headers/x-forwarded-for/index.md

 It is insufficient to use only one of multiple `X-Forwarded-For` headers.

-Some reverse proxies will automatically join multiple `X-Forwarded-For` headers into one, but it is safest to not assume that this is the case.
+Some reverse proxies will automatically join multiple `X-Forwarded-For` headers into one, but it is safer not to assume that this is the case.

 ### Selecting an IP address